vanhoesenj/GDAL-VCGI/README.md

 ![](http://media.giphy.com/media/IJjcaynRaNBWE/giphy.gif)

-don't worry - that's the point of today's webinar and this brief tutorial about accessing the power of GDAL through a GUI.
+Don't worry - that's the point of today's webinar and this brief tutorial about accessing the power of GDAL through a QGIS (although it also accessible via [MapWindow](http://www.mapwindow.org/) and [gvSIG](http://www.gvsig.org/web)).
 However I will reiterate that becoming familiar with the syntax (even if that means just copy and pasting from a saved link) may be more efficient for some tasks.

 ***
 # **Ok, we need to procure some data!**

-1. Start by visiting the [Shangri-La](http://vcgi.vermont.gov/opendata) of data clearinghouses to obtain a 30-meter DEM of Vermont (yes, yes I know there is a 10-meter version and LiDAR is available but time is precious and some people are using Comcast...).
+1. Start by visiting the [Shangri-La](http://vcgi.vermont.gov/opendata) of GIS clearinghouses to obtain a 30-meter DEM of Vermont (yes, yes I know there is a 10-meter version and LiDAR is available but time is precious and some people are using Comcast...).
 Enter 30 in the search dialog and download the *ElevationDEM_DEM24* layer.
 2. We also need to download a vector layer from VCGI to demonstrate the full power of the GDAL library.
 You will also want to search for towns and download the *BoundaryTown_TWNBNDS* layer.
 3. And lastly visit [LibreMap](http://libremap.org/data/state/vermont/) and search for Mansfield to get a DRG.
 This is a wonderful source for DRGs throughout the U.S.
 4. You could also [download](http://www.anr.state.vt.us/dec/geo/StateBedrockMap2012.htm) the bedrock geologic map of Vermont.
 For no particular reason other than it's gorgeous (and really informative I might add).
 Enjoy it.